Ecwid/ecwid-api-docs/includes/_authentication.md

 https://www.example.com/myapp?error=access_denied
 ```

-Upon authorization, Ecwid redirects the user to the application's `redirect_uri` specified in request.
+Upon authorization, Ecwid redirects the user to the application's `redirect_uri` specified in request with a `code` parameter in that URL.
+The value of this parameter **is not an actual token for the store** and it must be exchanged for the token in the next step of the process.

 #### Return URL parameters